ionic-team/ionic-docs/docs/troubleshooting/runtime.md

 The second way to bind `this` is to use an [arrow function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) when defining the callback.
 This works because JavaScript does not create a new `this` binding for arrow functions.

-See https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this for more information on how `this` works in JavaScript.
+See its [MDN page](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this) for more information on how `this` works in JavaScript.